chris017/GAN/readme.md

 The goal of the generator is to deceive the discriminator by producing data that appears as realistic as possible.
 The discriminator, on the other hand, tries to distinguish real data from fake data.
 This is described as a minimax game, where both networks are continuously improving to better perform their respective tasks.

 #### Mathematical Formulation
-The loss function of a GAN is described by the following equation:
+The loss function of a GAN is described by the following equation [1]:

 $$ \min_G \max_D V(D,G) = E_{x \sim p_{data}(x)} [ \log D(x) ] + E_{z \sim p_z(z)} [ \log (1 - D(G(z))) ] $$

 ### Why Use Fréchet Inception Distance (FID) in My Code

 The Fréchet Inception Distance (FID) is a metric commonly used to evaluate the quality of generated data.
 The FID score compares the distribution of the real data with the distribution of the generated data.
 A lower FID score indicates that the generated data is more similar to the real data.
+[2]

 #### Calculation of FID

 The FID calculates the difference in the means and covariances between the real and generated data distributions.
-This difference is quantified using the following formula:
+This difference is quantified using the following formula [2]:

 $$
 \text{FID} = \| \mu_r - \mu_g \|^2 + \text{Tr}(\Sigma_r + \Sigma_g - 2(\Sigma_r \Sigma_g)^{1/2})